AjayKumar049/Java-Fundamentals/README.md

 This error usually occurs when **Java code is written outside of a class** or when there are **extra closing braces (`}`) or misplaced semicolons** in the file.

+##Task2 - Checking the number is even or odd